MChatzakis/CSVEditor/README.md

 String atrr = "Retail"; /* The selected attribute */
 int correspondingColumn = 1; /* The lookup column */

-CSV c4 = CSVFactory.selectCSVRowsByValueFactory(csv, 1, "Retail");; /* Select all data that have the value "Retail" in column 1 and put it to a new CSV */
+CSV c4 = CSVFactory.selectCSVRowsByValueFactory(csv, 1, "Retail"); /* Select all data that have the value "Retail" in column 1 and put it to a new CSV */
 ```

 Any time, you can print the csv file data: